What Is Proximity Psychology? The Human Tendency Of Social Grouping

 Learn about proximity psychology and how it affects you

-The law of proximity
+Law of psychological proximity

 Proximity can play a significant role in how we relate to other people.
 Gestalt psychologists explain that proximity can improve observation and perception skills.
 We tend to interpret many things in a relative sense, such as people, ideas, and experiences.
 This can be important because our perception largely influences how we behave.